renehorstmann/Plyc/README.md

 A simple C library to load and save a .ply file with any desired data, written in C.

 ## Getting Started
-Copy the library to your system and compile and install it.
+Copy the library to your system, compile and install it.
 The library is written in C (tested on GCC 7.4.0).
 If cloned:
 ```shell script